 The Bank's business generally follows economic cycles, and seasonal variation is relatively minor.
-However, the second quarter of the fiscal year, which has less days than the others (89 days compared to 92 days for the three other quarters, 90 days in 2012) generates lower net interest income.
-This income generally accounts for more than 67% of the Bank's total income and is affected by this shorter period.
-Further information thereon can be found under the heading "Analysis of the evolution of the quarterly results" on pages 47 and 48 of the 2012 Annual Report.
+However, the second quarter of the fiscal year, which has less days than the others (89 days compared to 92 days for the three other quarters) generates lower net interest income.
+Further information thereon can be found under the heading "Analysis of the evolution of the quarterly results" on pages 30 and 31 of the 2013 Annual Report.